ahmedsakr/onepoll/README.md

-# testpolls
+# onepoll
 ---
-**testpolls** is a web polling app powered by django for python.
-You can find testpolls live on heroku @ [testpolls.herokuapp.com](http://testpolls.herokuapp.com)
+**onepoll** is a web polling app powered by django for python.
+You can find testpolls live on heroku @ [onepoll.herokuapp.com](http://onepoll.herokuapp.com)

-**testpolls** is a learning project of mine based off the basic django tutorial.
+**onepoll** is a learning project of mine based off the basic django tutorial.